Skip to main content

 Today is my last day at [Company Name], so I wanted to send a short note before I sign off.

 Thank you for the support, teamwork, and good conversations during my time here.
-I have really appreciated being part of this team and working with people who made the day-to-day feel easier.
+I have truly appreciated being part of this team and working with people who made each day easier.

 Please feel free to stay in touch.
 You can reach me at [Personal Email] or connect with me on [LinkedIn Profile].